Timothy Dwight College

 Timothy Dwight College, commonly abbreviated and referred to as "TD", is a residential college at Yale University named after two presidents of Yale, Timothy Dwight IV and his grandson, Timothy Dwight V. The college was designed in 1935 by James Gamble Rogers in the Federal-style architecture popular during the elder Timothy Dwight's presidency and was most recently renovated in 2002.
 In 2021, TD won its Yale-leading 14th Tyng Cup, the championship prize for Yale's year-long intramural athletic competition among the fourteen residential colleges.
-The current Head of College is Mary Ting Yi Lui and the current Dean is Sarah Mahurin.
-Both are the first women to hold their respective positions.
+The current Head of College is Michal Beth Dinkler and the current Dean is Sarah Mahurin.